JorgeJoseAbad/lab-css-responsive-cloning/README.md

 # HTML & CSS | Responsive Cloning Product Hunt

+## NOTE:
+Added a bit of jquery functionality on nav bar, for test purposes.
+HTML5, CSS3, SASS, Javascript (jquery), responsive behavior.

 ## Introduction

 [Product Hunt](https://www.producthunt.com/) is a website that lets users share and discover new products.
 The site, which was founded by Ryan Hoover in November 2013, is backed by Y Combinator.
 Users submit products which are listed in a linear format by day.